altafjava/spring-interview-questions-answers/README.md

    - **Easy Integration:** Spring is designed to be used with other frameworks as well.
 We can use ORM, Struts, Hibernate and other frameworks together with Spring.
 Spring framework does not impose any restriction on the frameworks to be used together.

-   - **End to end development:** Spring can be used for development of different kinds of applications like standalone applications, Web applications and applets as well.
+   - **End to end development:** Spring can be used for development of different kinds of applications like standalone, Web, Enterprise, Distributed applications and applets as well.

   <div align="right">
     <b><a href="#table-of-contents">⬆ Back to Top</a></b>